 Bessel van der Kolk and the Body That Remembers

 Van der Kolk's most significant early empirical work involved neuroimaging of PTSD patients while they relived their traumatic experiences through guided imagery.
-Published in 1996 in the Journal of Traumatic Stress with Scott Rauch and colleagues, the study used PET scanning to observe brain activity during trauma re-experiencing versus neutral imagery.
+Published in 1996 in the Archives of General Psychiatry (later widely cited as a Journal of Traumatic Stress study based on the same dataset) with Scott Rauch and colleagues, the study used PET scanning to observe brain activity during trauma re-experiencing versus neutral imagery.
 The pattern was striking: during trauma re-experiencing, activity increased dramatically in the right amygdala and limbic system (threat and emotion) and in the right visual cortex (vivid imagery), but decreased in Broca's area -- the region of the left prefrontal cortex responsible for putting experience into words.

 The HPA Axis and Chronically Dysregulated Stress